kuriwaki/project-org/project-organization.md

 >                      --- Gentzkow and Shapiro (2014)

-This brief memo outlines one way to organize an empirical project in policy analysis or the social sciences, an area that is increasingly data-driven, code-driven, and collaborative.
+This brief memo outlines one way to organize an empirical project in policy analysis or the social science -- AN area that is increasingly data-driven, code-driven, and collaborative.
 I rely most on the excellent 2014 write-up by economists Matthew Gentzkow and Jesse Shapiro, ["Code and Data for the Social Sciences: A Practitioner’s Guide"](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf).
 Many of the principles I describe are taken verbatim from that paper.
 My intent is to summarize the key points and update with new resources, rather than re-invent the wheel.

-(prepared for API 201-Z optional session )
+(Note: This version was prepared for Harvard Kennedy School API 201-Z session.
+Its repo is https://github.com/kuriwaki/project-org)

 ## Motivation